angelinkatula/Geoviz-assignment-DMI/README.md

 # Geoviz-assignment-DMI

-Aalborg University Geovisualization & Remote Sensing assignment.
+Aalborg University Geovisualization assignment.
-Jupyter Notebook visualizes wind speed and direction using DMI (Danish Meteorological Institute) API in a form of a wind rose and plotting it using folium.
+Jupyter Notebook gets wind speed and wind direction data using DMI (Danish Meteorological Institute) API and visualises it in a form of a wind rose and plots it using folium.

-To see the result download HTML-file
+To see the final result download HTML-file